Romancing SaGa 2

-Romancing SaGa 2 (Note: (ロマンシング サ・ガ2, Romanshingu Sa Ga Tsū)) is a 1993 role-playing video game developed and published by Square for the Super Famicom.
-It is the fifth entry in the SaGa series.
-It received an expanded port for Japanese mobile devices from Square Enix in 2011.
-This version was remastered by ArtePiazza and released worldwide between 2016 and 2017 by Square Enix for Android, iOS, PlayStation Vita, Nintendo Switch, PlayStation 4, Windows and Xbox One.
-A 3D remake entitled Romancing SaGa 2: Revenge of the Seven was released on the Nintendo Switch, PlayStation 4, PlayStation 5 and Windows in 2024, and for Nintendo Switch 2 and Xbox Series X/S in 2025.
+Romancing SaGa 2 (Note: (ロマンシング サ・ガ2, Romanshingu Sa Ga Tsū)) is a 1993 role-playing video game developed and published by Square for the Super Famicom (Super Nintendo Entertainment System).
+Originally exclusive to Japan, a remaster was released worldwide on home consoles, mobile devices, and Windows from 2016 to 2017.
+The fifth entry in the SaGa series and second in the Romancing SaGa trilogy, the story follows the fate of Avalon, a nation that must fight against a group dubbed the Seven Heroes.

-Set during the history of the kingdom of Avalon, the player takes on the role of a dynasty of rulers as they fight the Seven Heroes, former saviors of the world corrupted into demons.
 Gameplay features nonlinear exploration and expansion of the game world and narrative, with the turn-based battles featuring group formations.
-As with other SaGa titles, there are no experience points and character attributes and skills are dependent on actions taken in battle.
+As with other SaGa titles, there are no experience points; character attributes and skills are dependent on actions taken in battle.
 A key mechanic is choosing the next ruler of Avalon, who will inherit the abilities of the previous ruler.

-Production began in 1992 after a prolonged concept period during which original staff were working on the Final Fantasy series.
-Returning staff members including series creator Akitoshi Kawazu as director, lead designer and writer; illustrator Tomomi Kobayashi; and composer Kenji Ito.
-The delayed start to production allowed Kawazu to rethink the game design, changing the multiple protagonists of Romancing SaGa to focus on a single dynastic line with associated gameplay elements.
-The remaster, which was initiated by Kawazu, adjusted to remove bugs while preserving the sprite artwork.
+Production began in 1992 after a prolonged concept period during which staff were working on the Final Fantasy series.
+Returning staff members included series creator Akitoshi Kawazu as director, lead designer, and writer; illustrator Tomomi Kobayashi; and composer Kenji Ito.
+The delayed start allowed Kawazu to rethink the game design, changing the focus from the multiple protagonists of Romancing SaGa to a single dynastic line.
+The remaster's production, which was initiated by Kawazu, focused on removing bugs and preserving the sprite artwork.

 Romancing SaGa 2 is the best-selling of the three Romancing SaGa titles, having sold over 1.5 million copies in Japan.
-Reception of the original version was generally positive, while its worldwide remaster also saw praise from critics for its battle system and inheritance mechanic.
+Reviews of the original praised its gameplay systems but found its characters lacking in depth.
+The remaster also saw praise from critics for its battle system and inheritance mechanic while faulting its story and difficulty.
 The original Japanese release was supplemented by multiple guidebooks and a manga adaptation.

+A 3D remake, Romancing SaGa 2: Revenge of the Seven, (Note: (ロマンシング サガ2 リベンジオブザセブン, Romanshingu Sa Ga Tsū: Ribenji Obu Za Sebun)) was developed by Xeen and released by Square Enix for Nintendo Switch, PlayStation 4, PlayStation 5, and Windows in 2024.
+Ports to the Nintendo Switch 2 and Xbox Series S and X followed in 2025.
+Developed by the staff who created the Trials of Mana remake, the team wanted to create a modernised version of Romancing SaGa 2 that would be both faithful to the original and accessible for series newcomers.
+Ito returned to arrange and expand the soundtrack, while Yoshiro Ambe reworked the character designs.
+The remake was praised by journalists for its expanded gameplay, graphical, and audio design.